traefik/traefik/docs/content/operations/cli.md

 Available commands:

 - `version` : Print version
-- `storeconfig` : Store the static Traefik configuration into a Key-value stores.
+- `storeconfig` : Store the static Traefik configuration into a Key-value store.
 Please refer to the `Store Traefik configuration`(TODO: add doc and link) section to get documentation on it.
 - `healthcheck`: Calls Traefik `/ping` to check health.

 Each command can have additional flags.